personal finance | june 4, 2024

 Getting Started

 • Lead the discussion.
-Be prepared to share as much as you feel comfortable sharing but enough to make the conversation meaningful.
+Be prepared to share as much as you feel comfortable disclosing but enough to make the conversation meaningful.
 While your children don’t need to know every intricate detail of your situation and intentions, the more you are willing to share, the more you will accomplish together.

 Setting an Agenda